jenifers001d/Organize-Paylist/README.md

 This repository contains a simple script to download your payslip attachments from Gmail and rename them using a date found in the email body.
+After downloading, the script marks the processed emails as read.

 ## Usage

-1. Create a Google Cloud project and enable the **Gmail API**.
+1. Create a Google Cloud project and enable the **Gmail API** with permission to modify messages.
 2. Download your OAuth client credentials as `credentials.json` and place it in the repository directory.
 3. Install Python dependencies: